vincentarelbundock/modelsummary/README.md

 msummary(mod)
 ```

 The command above will automatically display a summary table in the `Rstudio` Viewer or in a web browser.
-A text-only version of the table can also be printed to the Console by typing:
+All you need is one word to change the output format.
+For example, a text-only version of the table can also be printed to the Console by typing:

 ```r
 msummary(mod, "markdown")